Best UK universities for graduate employment

 Perhaps the most important advice to remember is not to compare yourself to others.
 Just because your friend has a job lined up and you don't, don't think any less of yourself.
 Wish them well, then focus on you.

 There are some practical steps you can take too, such as opening a graduate bank account and starting to save money wherever possible.
-Even if you don't have a specific plan, who knows when you'll need that extra dollar.
+Even if you don't have a specific plan, who knows when you'll need that extra cash?

 Above all else, make sure you don't sacrifice your studies in place of dreaming about the future.
 Planning graduate life can always wait until you've finished your exams.